When I was a student, I had all kinds of odd jobs.

 If you speak a second language, or if you’re studying languages, translation is a great way to earn extra money as a student while honing your skills.

-Also, when I was at uni, language tutors would sometimes email us with one-off opportunities for interesting translation work.
+Also, when I was at uni (I studied languages), the tutors would sometimes email us with one-off opportunities for interesting translation work.
 Contact the staff in your language department and let them know you’d be interested in any work.

 Potential earnings: £5-£100 per month